MarcusSorealheis/fusion-alexa/README.md

 For development and testing we simply spun up an Ubuntu server using Amazon Lightsail.

-This gives you an internet accessible server with a static IP(to DNS map you domain name too) and port 443 opened.
+This gives you an internet accessible server with a static IP(to DNS map your domain name too) and port 443 opened.

 ## Fusion setup